 - After the tree is completely dry, peel off the lettering.
 It will take approximately one hour for your paint to dry.

 - Place the plate in a cool oven, turn oven to 350 degrees and bake plate for 30 minutes.
-Let it coool inside the oven, then remove.
+Turn off the oven.
+Let the plate cool inside the oven, then remove.

 - The cookie plate should be washed by hand after use.